kpontussvensson/Set-Time-Automatically-in-Win-10/README.md

-# Set Time Automatically in Windows 10
+# Set Time Automatically In Windows 10
 How to force Windows 10 time to synch with a time serve?

 ![Languages](https://img.shields.io/github/languages/count/kakaa2993/Set-Time-Automatically-in-Win-10?color=%234d41c0)